denstepanov/bookshelf/README.md

 # BookShelf

-Wishlist and review app for book lovers.
+Wishlist and review app for book lovers